hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

 ### The Windows Linux Subsystem

-If you have a bash script that you'd like to run on your Windows Linux Subsystem as part of the shell-local post-processor, you must set `execute_command` and `use_linux_pathing`.
+The shell-local post-processor was designed with the idea of allowing you to run commands in your local operating system's native shell.
+For Windows, we've assumed in our defaults that this is Cmd.
+However, it is possible to run a bash script as part of the Windows Linux Subsystem from the shell-local post-processor, by modifying the `execute_command` and the `use_linux_pathing` options in the post-processor config.

 The example below is a fully functional test config.

+One limitation of this offering is that "inline" and "command" options are not available to you; please limit yourself to using the "script" or "scripts" options instead.

+Please note that the WSL is a beta feature, and this tool is not guaranteed to work as you expect it to.

 ```
 {